drhaynes/modern-cpp-style-guidelines/README.md

 ## `const`

-For instance methods that are not permitted to mutate the instance.
+Use `const` to denote member functions that are not permitted to mutate the instance.
 ```
 class Person {
 public: